paracosm-app/paracosm-app.github.io/README.md

 - sync to and from PluralKit with one button
 - lock boards behind a password, and only allow certain alters to see selected boards

-#### coming in version 1.5.0

-- home page / dashboard with customizable widgets

 #### frequently asked questions

 **Q: is this site open to systems of all origins?**